Create Goal Rulesets

 LeadSquared ACE

-9. Manage Rulesets
+11. Manage Rulesets

 Use the Status and Aggregate Function filters to Rulesets or use the search bar on the right side of the page.
-The number of live goals associated with a Ruleset are also visible on the grid.
+The number of live goals associated with a Ruleset is also visible on the grid.

 Goal Template Documentation